 If home remedies don’t work, your doctor may prescribe a stronger antihistamine or hydrocortisone cream.

 What’s the outlook of a tanning bed rash?

 A tanning bed rash can be uncomfortable, but the good news is that it shouldn’t last long.
 If you’re able to avoid additional UV exposure after your rash appears, it should be gone within 24 to 48 hours.

 Additional exposure to the sun could prolong the length of your rash.

 There are some things you can do to avoid getting a tanning bed rash.
 To prevent a rash after a tanning session, make sure you:

 - only use tanning beds in a clean and reputable tanning salon

 - wipe down the surfaces of the tanning bed thoroughly with a hypoallergenic wipe before use

 - avoid further sun exposure for a day or two after a tanning session to prevent overexposure to UV rays

-If you have a history of skin cancer in your family, you may wish to avoid tanning beds entirely.
+If you have a history of skin cancer in your family, you to avoid tanning beds entirely.
 Be honest with your doctor about your tanning habits and ask about the risk factors for your specific skin type.
 Unless you’re using tanning beds as a treatment for psoriasis or another skin condition, you may want to consider safer ways to make your skin look tan.